-- Royalty rate is 70% for most books sold through Apple only.
+- The royalty rate is 70% for most books sold through Apple only.

 - No browser reading.
 With Kindle you can read the books in the browser.
 Not with Mac.

-- Format. iBooks authors uses the ePub format that is not compatible with most other platforms.
+- Format. iBooks authors use the ePub format that is not compatible with most other platforms.